ten3roberts/ivy/README.md

 - **Instantiation**: Entity spawning from stored templates for asset-based game design.

 Templates combine programmatic and data-driven entity creation, supporting visual editing.

+### Signals

+Signals allow entities to declare response capabilities for events, acting like open sockets that other code can invoke on the entity.
+Entities wanting to receive events (e.g., "onCollision", "unequip", "mouseButtonChanged") declare signals, enabling decoupled invocation without tight coupling.
+This supports reactive behaviors, such as collision handling or character tool switching.

 ## Serialization